dotnet/msbuild/documentation/specs/proposed/WASI-tasks.md

 The WebAssembly standard defines an intermediate language for a WASM runtime that can be implemented in a browser or as a standalone program.
 We can compile programs to this intermediate language and run them on any platform with this interpreter.
-- Note that .NET usually still runs as the runtime which JITs the Common Intermediate Language (CIL) as usual.
+- Note that .NET programs usually still run as the runtime bundled with CIL of the program.

 ### Current state
-We can use the Exec task in this manner (.NET example):
+We can use the Exec task in this manner to run an executable .wasm file (.NET example):

 1. install [wasi-sdk](https://github.com/WebAssembly/wasi-sdk), [wasmtime](https://wasmtime.dev)
 1. `dotnet add workflow wasi-experimental`